-Work package number WP3 L ead beneficiary PSI

-Work package title Target Prepa Target Preparation for Improvement of Nuclear Data Measurements
+Work package number 9 WP3 Lead beneficiary 10 21 - PSI Work package title Target Preparation for Improvement of Nuclear Data Measurements Start month 1 End month 60

-Participant number 13 21 28

-Short name of participant JRC PSI UMAINZ

-Person-months per participant 15.2 27 24

-Start month 1 End month 48

 The demand for high-quality targets, specially designed for the envisaged experiment and targets manufactured for nuclear reaction studies in a broad variety of application fields is constantly increasing, with the production of radioactive samples comprising particular challenges due to the special requirements arising from the emitted radiation.
 Only a handful of laboratories in Europe are capable and equipped to meet these special requirements.
-Resource sharing, knowledge transfer as well as tight interaction with the endusers in order to fabricate tailored samples are a MUST for a more efficient and qualitatively improved delivery of urgently needed targets.
+Resource sharing, knowledge transfer as well as tight interaction with the end-users in order to fabricate tailored samples are a MUST for a more efficient and qualitatively improved delivery of urgently needed targets.
 Moreover, intensive R&D work has to be triggered for new innovative solutions of target preparation and characterization.
 In particular, we aim to develop a dedicated mass separator device in order to provide the community with isotopically pure targets for special applications.